This lentil soup uses ground turkey with vegetables and tempered spices. Make this turkey lentil soup for a flavorful, comforting meal!

 Indian Turkey Lentil Soup

-- 1 tablespoon ghee or clarified butter or vegetable oil
+- 1 tbsp ghee or clarified butter or vegetable oil

 - 1 medium red onion diced